RamswaroopPadhy/Azure-zero-to-hero/Day-01/01-basics.md

 # Basics of Cloud Computing

+How Internet works ?
+The internet works by connecting devices worldwide through a network of servers, routers, and data centers.
+Data is sent in small packets over this network using protocols like TCP/IP.
+These packets travel through various routes to reach their destination, where they're reassembled into the original data, like a web page or video.

 ## What is Cloud ?

 In simpler terms, imagine the cloud as a vast, virtual space where you can store files, run software, and access various services over the internet.